Crinolo/swgoh-stat-calc/README.md

 `gameData` *Object*\
 The Obect used by the Stat Calculator to read raw game data.
 It requires a specific format.
-An example JSON file of the proper `gameData` object can be found [here](https://crinolo-swgoh-beta.glitch.me/statCalc/gameData.json).
+An example JSON file of the proper `gameData` object can be found [here](https://swgoh-stat-calc.glitch.me/gameData.json).
 That link should remain active and updated, and thus can be used directly to create the data object.
-To create the object from [swgoh.help's](http://api.swgoh.help) `/data` endpoint, see the code in [dataBuilder.js](https://glitch.com/edit/#!/crinolo-swgoh-beta?path=statCalc/dataBuilder.js)
+To create the object from [swgoh.help's](http://api.swgoh.help) `/data` endpoint, see the code in [dataBuilder.js](https://glitch.com/edit/#!/swgoh-stat-calc?path=statCalc/dataBuilder.js).
+(A separate package for this code will be created in the future, but for now, it's just hiding in there).

 #### Return Value ####